 Design best practices to boost campaign performance

 The next step following great copy is great design.
-Pifher, Questline’s Creative Director, shared the email best practices to consider for your creative campaign.
+Pifher, Questline Digital’s Creative Director, shared the email best practices to consider for your creative campaign.
 These tips include having a message hierarchy, keeping a clear and active CTA and ensuring the email is mobile-friendly.

 It’s also imperative for your energy utility to use the right imagery.
 You want the image to be relatable to customers, eye-catching and relevant.
 Pifher stressed the importance of looking at your specific audience demographics to determine the visual elements of your campaign: